Guseyn/guseyn.com/static/md/posts/why-i-dont-use-promises-and-async-await.md

 user.saveAccount(account)
 ```

-Before presenting my solution, I want to show the difference between procedural and declarative programming on this simple example.
 Here we just try to get some user from database, build account for this user and save it.
 Simple logic, and the same thing in the declarative style would look smth like this.

 ```js
 SavedAccount(